 We have granted PSUs to certain executives on an annual basis since 2018.
 PSUs provide for the recipients to receive a grant of shares of common stock based upon the achievement of certain performance goals over a specified period established by the Compensation, Nominating, and Corporate Governance Committee.
 The number of PSUs ultimately issued is dependent upon our total shareholder return relative to our performance peer group ("relative TSR") over a three-year performance period.
 Each PSU will settle for between zero and two shares of our common stock.
 For PSUs granted prior to 2021, the threshold performance level (25th percentile relative TSR) starts to earn PSUs, the mid-point performance level (50th percentile relative TSR) earns 65% of the target PSUs and the maximum performance level (90th percentile relative TSR) or greater earns 200% of the target PSUs.
-For PSU grants starting in 2021, the mid-point performance level (50th percentile relative TSR) and all other performance level starts.
+For PSU grants starting in 2021, the mid-point performance level (50th percentile relative TSR) earns 100% of the target PSUs and all other performance levels remain the same as prior years.